SimonKefas/multistep-form/README.md

   - Verify that the CSS styles are correctly applied.

 - **Keyboard Navigation Not Working**:
-  - Confirm that the `ms-keyboard-nav` attribute is added to the wrapper element.
+  - Ensure the `ms-keyboard-nav` attribute is added to the `<form>` element.
-  - Ensure the script is up to date and correctly included.
+  - Check for conflicts with other scripts or event listeners.

 - **Styles Not Applying**:
   - Verify that the classes `is-active` and `is-deactive` are correctly used in your CSS.